RedLight3303/git-lab/answers.md

 //answer 5. says new file README.md in green, modified: README.md in red, and answers.md in red.
 // answer 6. new file README.MD and answers.md in green, modified: README.md in red
 // answer 7.
 On branch master
+//

-No commits yet
+//No commits yet
+//

-Changes to be committed:
+//Changes to be committed:
-  (use "git rm --cached <file>..." to unstage)
+//  (use "git rm --cached <file>..." to unstage)
-	new file:   README.md
+//	new file:   README.md
-	new file:   answers.md
+//	new file:   answers.md

-Changes not staged for commit:
+//Changes not staged for commit:
-  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+//  (use "git add <file>..." to update what will be committed)
+//  (use "git restore <file>..." to discard changes in working directory)
-	modified:   README.md
+//	modified:   README.md

-jvu@odd33:~/git-lab$ git commit -m "Initial commit" [master (root-commit) 406451e] Initial commit
+//jvu@odd33:~/git-lab$ git commit -m "Initial commit"
+//[master (root-commit) 406451e] Initial commit
- 2 files changed, 0 insertions(+), 0 deletions(-)
+// 2 files changed, 0 insertions(+), 0 deletions(-)
- create mode 100644 README.md
+// create mode 100644 README.md
- create mode 100644 answers.md
+// create mode 100644 answers.md
 jvu@odd33:~/git-lab$ git status
 On branch master
 Changes not staged for commit: